ChrisDiVincenzo/Thesis/Process.md

 Link to video walk through

 Reflection with pictures on process

+After thoughts on Video, install, etc...